-What Made The 1999 World Cup Aus Vs SA Semi-Final The Greatest ODI Ever Played
+1999 World Cup Australia Vs South Africa Semi-Final: The Greatest ODI Ever Played

 Australia took on South Africa for a berth in the 1999 Cricket World Cup finals on the 17th of June, 1999.
 Looking back at this epic clash now, it was a match between two of the best teams in the history of ODI cricket with several legends of the game featuring in it.